FergM/FergM/README.md

 ### Hey, Fergal here! 👋

-I'm using this repository for links, thoughts and hobbies.
+I'm using this repository to share code and wider interests.

 ## Hobbies
 #### Probability